Travel.State.Gov >

 Read the country information page for additional information on travel to Antarctica.

-If you decide to travel to Antarctica:
+If you travel to Antarctica:

 Required by transit countries